ironSource/aws-api-read-stream/README.md

 main()
 ```

 Keep reading until the stream finishes.
-This will buffer the results in an internal array
+This will buffer the results in an internal array, _be wary though, because this might crash the process if it runs out of memory_

 ```js
 const aws = require('aws-sdk')